xnetcat/allegro-scraper/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-about: Request a feature to be added to allegro-spider!
+about: Request a feature to be added to allegro-scraper!
 assignees: ''
 labels: feature-request
 name: Feature Request